mjordan/iipqa/README.md

 ## To do

+* Come up with an better short name for this tool than 'iipqa'!
 * Add PHPUnit tests for compound, book, and newspaper issue classes.
-* Improve MODS validation
-  * Provide specific error messages
+* Have the MODS validator provide specific error messages instead of just pass/fail
 * Add better post-iipqa sample scripts.
 * Add developer documentation, so people can add their own QA checks and content models.